42Bastian/rmac/rmac.rst

 directory on the drive "**M:**," defines the symbol "**debug**" to have the value 123, and assembles the file "**example.s**".
 (Take a deep breath - you got all that?)

 One last thing.
-If there are any assembly errors, MADMAC will terminate with an exit code of 1.
+If there are any assembly errors, RMAC will terminate with an exit code of 1.
 If the assembly succeeds (no errors, although there may be warnings) the exit code will be 0.
 This is primarily for use with "make" utilities.

 `Interactive Mode`_
 '''''''''''''''''''
-If you invoke MADMAC with an empty command line it will print a copyright message and prompt you for more commands with a star (*****).
+If you invoke RMAC with an empty command line it will print a copyright message and prompt you for more commands with a star (*****).
 This is useful if you are used to working directly from the desktop, or if you want to assemble several files in succession without having to reload the assembler from disk for each assembly.